NFL controversies: 1979 AFC Championship

 Against the Pittsburgh Steelers in the 1979 AFC Championship Game, the Houston Oilers fell behind 17–10 late in the third quarter.
-Oilers quarterback Dan Pastorini then threw a pass to Mike Renfro, who caught the ball in the back of the end zone.
-However, though television networks proved that Renfro was inbounds, instant replay was not in use at the time, and the referees ultimately ruled Renfro out of bounds.
+Oilers quarterback Dan Pastorini then threw a pass to wide receiver Mike Renfro, who caught the ball in the back of the end zone.
+However, though television networks proved that Renfro was inbounds, instant replay was not in use at the time, and the officials ultimately ruled Renfro out of bounds.
 The Steelers would then score another touchdown and go to Super Bowl XIV.
 The league would not institute instant replay until 1986.

 Music City Miracle

 The Tennessee Titans and Buffalo Bills squared off in the 1999 AFC Wild Card Game, and the Bills led 16–15 with 16 seconds left in the game.
 After Bills kicker Steve Christie kicked off to Titans returner Lorenzo Neal, Neal handed the ball to Frank Wycheck, who then threw a lateral across the field to Kevin Dyson, who then ran 75 yards for a touchdown and the lead.
 This then led to officials debating over whether or not Wycheck's pass was a forward pass or a lateral.
 Referee Phil Luckett then deemed the pass a lateral, giving Tennessee the win.
+Tennessee ultimately advanced to Super Bowl XXXIV where Dyson came within one yard of tying the game on the super bowl's final play.

 Bert Emanuel

 In the 1999 NFC Championship Game, the Tampa Bay Buccaneers trailed the St. Louis Rams by 5 points.
-With 47 seconds left in the game, Buccaneers quarterback Shaun King threw an 11-yard pass to Bert Emanuel, who caught the ball, but had the play overturned after the ball touched the ground, giving the Rams the trip to Super Bowl XXXIV.
+With 47 seconds left in the game, Buccaneers quarterback Shaun King threw an 11-yard pass to Bert Emanuel, who caught the ball, but had the play overturned after the ball touched the ground.
+The Rams would go on to win the game and advance to Super Bowl XXXIV.
 The league then enacted the "Bert Emanuel Rule" after the season: 'the ball can touch the ground during a completed pass as long as the receiver maintains control of the ball.'